Rowan trained at Rose Bruford College, representing them at the Sam Wanamaker Festival 2013 and at the Carleton Hobbs

 On screen he has appeared in the Doctor Who Christmas Special and the feature films Kingsman: Secret Service and the new Tomb Raider and Good Omens, the TV adaptation of Terry Pratchet’s and Neil Gaiman’s bestseller.

-Rowan is currently starring in the RSC production of The Comedy Of Errors at the Barbican Theatre.
+Rowan is recently starred in the RSC production of The Comedy Of Errors at the Barbican Theatre.

 - Heading the cast, Rowan Polonski gives a tremendously physical, Pythonesque performance as Antipholus of Ephesus, slipping from smug self-assurance into unbridled anarchy as his prosperous life is dismantled before his eyes.
 He ends up capering about the space like a mountain goat, brawling with guards, begging on his knees for the world to make sense again.
 The Stage